Fraud is estimated to cost the UK £137 billion every year.

 According to a recent AARP survey in the USA the military community - veterans, serving military and their families continue to be targeted significantly more by con-artists.

-Recent research by the Citizens Advice Bureau has found that more than three quarters of UK adults have been targeted by a scammer this year, with imposter scams very common.
+Recent research published by the Citizens Advice Bureau in 2022 found that in the first half of the year more than three quarters of UK adults had been targeted by a scammer, with imposter scams very common.

 Typically, when someone commits an imposter crime they pretend to be someone else, for example from the government or a trusted military group such as Veterans Services.
 They try and obtain NI numbers, bank account details and other personal information.